 By Mar from Once in a Lifetime Journey

-Cardona is a beautiful small medieval village about 1.5h drive from Barcelona which was a very important county and area during the 9th to the 11th century.
+Cardona is a beautiful small medieval village about 1.5-hours drive, or 2-hours by bus from Barcelona which was a very important county and area during the 9th to the 11th century.
 Founded by Wilfred the Hairy in a strategic enclave it remained an important spot for centuries and was never breached.
 Cardona is also known as one of the last remaining bastions of Catalan freedom during the Civil War.

 The small village and its castle became so powerful in medieval times that its count-duke was known as the King without a Crown.
 This wealth and importance were both due to its location at the edge of the Caliphate as well as because of its incredible salt mines.

 The walled city sits under a fortified castle that crowns a small hill and that has been well preserved.
 The castle is the stuff of fairy tales and today hosts a 4-star hotel managed by the Government-owned Paradores hotel chain.
 Parts of the castle and its large church can be visited through daily guided tours and the rest hosts the guest rooms.